-Keys and Security
+Keys and security

-- Ensure that all doors are locked and bolted and windows shut and secure; - The incumbent will have been asked to leave a key in the box.
-Code 0182(3).
-The remaining keys can be left in the property; - Leave internal keys in the property, please do not lock internal doors and remove keys; Please label or identify keys where possible; - Notify the Police and Neighbourhood Watch that the house is empty.
+- Ensure that all doors are locked and bolted and windows shut and secure - The incumbent will have been asked to leave a key in the box, so please ensure you have the code from them.
+The remaining keys can be left in the property - Leave internal keys in the property, please do not lock internal doors and remove keys; Please label or identify keys where possible - Notify the Police and Neighbourhood Watch that the house is empty.